Receive a free 2 day Cape Town City Stay package when Find out more

 This Safari comes with an optional Activity Package.
 This is an additional payment that covers what we consider to be ‘essential activities’ on our tours.
 This itinerary includes these items.
 Ideally, we would include all of these, but not everyone can afford this, so you can pick and choose.
 African Budget Safaris will give you a detailed breakdown of what is included in the Activity Package, once we hear from you.
 See Full Pricing Information on the Pricing Tab for the cost of the Activity Package.

 We head over the border into Botswana and spend the night in Kasane, getting to know each other and our guides better.
 After lunch, which is served from the safari truck at camp, we embark on a 4x4 game drive in Chobe National Park.
 This is one of Africa's top game parks, famous for its massive elephant population and large buffalo herds.

 In the late afternoon, we take a sunset boat cruise in Chobe National Park, looking out for the numerous birds and animals drawn to the river.
 The park covers 11 700 ² km, and is known for its wide range of fauna and abundance of wildlife.
 Keep your cameras ready - this is Big Five country.

 We overnight in comfortable en-suite rooms and make use of the swimming pool to cool down in the African heat.

 Open since 1968, Chobe is one of the world's most well-known game parks, and for good reason!
 With its wide assortment of fauna - from grassland to woodland and marshes - it provides the habitat for a huge range of wildlife and birds.
 Beside all its antelope species, giraffe, zebra and big cats, the park boasts an elephant population of over 120 000.
 This is the experience of safari dreams!

 Tonight we get ready for our adventure into the wild Okavango Delta.
 Please note that if you haven't purchased the Activity Package, you will remain at this accommodation for the following two days.
-Activity Package clients will go on the Delta Excursion.
+Activity Package clients will set off on the Delta Excursion tomorrow.